-Social media, has helped provide customers the platform to share their experiences of brands and services en mass.
-When customers are discussing your brand online – are you listening?
-Do you have your finger on the proverbial consumer pulse?
+Social media has helped provide consumers the platform to share their experiences of brands and services en-mass.
+When consumers are discussing a brand online – the brand should be “listening”.
+This is a great way to “keep your finger on the consumer pulse”.

 It’s now more vital than ever for organisations to understand what is being said about them, so that they can effectively manage their brands and their reputation online.

-Social media monitoring (or social media listening) is a highly cost effective way to measure what is being said about your brand and where those conversations are taking place; it has become a key tool in informing social media research and marketing strategy.
-Social listening can now be integrated with your surveys.
+Social intelligence (or social media listening) is a highly cost effective way to measure what is being said about your brand and where those conversations are taking place; it has become a key tool in informing social media research and marketing strategy.
+Social listening can now be integrated with your surveys and other internal data.

-We analyse topics and sentiment in any language – assessing what is being said about your brand, whether it is good, bad or neutral.
-High levels of sentiment precision are notoriously difficult to achieve by automated processes alone.
-Many technology companies find it difficult to define their levels of accuracy and most achieve at best only around 60%.
+With its proprietary approach to creating machine learning models, listening247® can annotate for topics and sentiment in any language – assessing what is being said about your company, whether it is good, bad, or neutral.
+High levels of sentiment precision are notoriously difficult to achieve by purely automated processes.
+Many technology companies in this space find it difficult to define their levels of accuracy or refuse to do so and most achieve at best only around 60%.

-We combine our highly sophisticated algorithms with real research know-how, using human intervention (when necessary) to further curate and refine data, to achieve sentiment accuracy over 80% at a post level.
-Our approach is to:
+We combine our highly sophisticated sentiment and semantic analysis algorithms with real research know-how, using accurately annotated training data (by humans usually) to further annotate and refine customer machine learning models, that achieve sentiment and semantic accuracies over 80% at post level.

-DigitalMR monitors millions of online conversations across open-access social media sites such as Twitter and Facebook, forums, blogs and comments on e-commerce sites and online stores.
-We measure not only the number of comments by topics posted by consumers on the internet, but also sentiment – whether these posts are positive, negative or neutral.
+DMR monitors millions of online conversations across open-access social media sites such as Twitter and Facebook, forums, blogs and comments on e-commerce sites and online stores.
+We not only measure the number of posts posted by consumers on the internet and separate them by topic, but we also conduct sentiment analysis – stating whether these posts are positive, negative or neutral.